rachel-o-donnell/Mythology-Quiz/README.md

 disabling hover functio
 Bert Verhelst comment from
 https://www.quora.com/How-to-unhover-an-element-with-an-active-hover-with-JS

+ Fisher yates shuffle code suggested ny Sean Young on slack as I had otriginally applied the math.random.
+Took a few attempts to understand and how to apply to my needs

  **Questions:**
 Used and API to fetch pre done questions and answers - https://opentdb.com/api_config.php